CHRONIC PAIN & ADDICTION

 Where Chronic Pain and Addiction Meet

 My background is in pain medicine.
 I came to addiction medicine through it, after recognizing — over years of practice — that a significant number of chronic pain patients were also struggling with addiction, mental illness, or both, and that the standard clinical response to this was to discharge them.
 That approach never made sense to me.
-A cardiologist doesn't discharge a patient for also having diabetes.
+Medicine tends to organize itself around single conditions.
+When two are present and intertwined, the system has no obvious place for the patient.

 The Neuroscience of Chronic Pain

-Pain perception is also profoundly shaped by psychological and emotional state.
-The descending modulatory system, which runs from the periaqueductal gray and rostral ventromedial medulla down to the spinal cord, regulates the gain on incoming pain signals — and it is powerfully influenced by anxiety, depression, fear, and prior experience.
-Stress activates this system in ways that amplify pain.
+Psychological state also shapes pain perception directly, through neural systems that regulate the gain on incoming pain signals.
+Anxiety, depression, fear, and prior experience all influence how pain is processed at a neurological level.
+Stress magnifies pain.
 This is not a psychological explanation for physical pain; it is the neuroscience of how pain actually works.
-Treating chronic pain as a purely mechanical problem, addressable with the right medication or procedure, misses most of what is happening.
+Treating chronic pain as a purely mechanical problem, solvable with the right medication or procedure, misses much of what is happening.

 How I Approach It

-I treat chronic pain as a co-occurring condition alongside addiction — not as two separate problems requiring separate specialists.
-This means addressing the medical management of pain, the dependence on any pain medications, and the psychological and emotional factors that are sustaining both.
-Many people with chronic pain have a history of trauma, loss, or difficult early experiences; the pain has often become entangled with those experiences in ways that neither the patient nor their previous physicians have fully understood.
+I treat chronic pain and addiction as co-occurring conditions — not as two separate problems requiring separate specialists.
+This means addressing the medical management of pain, the dependence on any pain medications, and the psychological factors sustaining both.
+The pain often becomes entangled with other experiences in ways that neither the patient nor their previous physicians have fully understood.

-For patients who have developed dependence on opioids or other pain medications, the approach to tapering is gradual and medically supervised, paced around the individual's clinical stability.
+For patients who have developed dependence on opioids or other pain medications, the approach to tapering is gradual and medically supervised, set by the individual’s clinical stability.
 The goal is not simply to remove medication but to arrive at a state where pain is managed more effectively, and with less collateral cost, than before.

 Getting in Touch